Modern Data Stack

-Data democratization is closer than ever, and the Modern Data Stack (or Modern Data Landscape, if you prefer a fancier twist) is the reason why.
+Data democratization is closer than ever, and the Modern Data Stack.
 What is the Modern Data Stack?
 It’s a set of tools that reduce the complexity of setting up and tuning a data platform.
 It heavily reduces all the unnecessary work of moving all your sparse data sources to one place by automating this tedious Extract & Load jobs.
 With tools like Fivetran or Stitch that have pre-built connectors to hundreds of data sources, moving the data to your data warehouse has never been easier.
 The best part about using these tools is that they have a super intuitive UI that all your analyst can use without even worrying about writing a line of code.

 Now your data is in the warehouse and, of course, you need to perform some analytics.
 This means activities such as modelling data, aggregating data or joining different sources to enrich the value of your data.
 That seems like engineering work, right?
 Thankfully, not that much anymore.
 That’s the incredible thing about having your data in the data warehouse, you can write all your transformations in SQL!
 Being declarative, SQL is the most intuitive language for data transformations.
 SQL is not only intuitive, most analysts these days have a good knowledge of it.
 Another nice advantage is that modern data warehouses (BigQuery or Snowflake) auto-scale when they have super heavy workloads, so you can forget about Spark even for your heavy transformations!
 Complexity is reducing by the second.